ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 ## Other compression methods

 This article discusses the uBAM format, but there have been many attempts over the years to make other compression formats [^2].
-The [cram format](https://samtools.github.io/hts-specs/CRAMv3.pdf) is probably the best example.
+The [CRAM format](https://samtools.github.io/hts-specs/CRAMv3.pdf) is probably the best example.
-Cram has an even better lossless compression of sequences than uBAM, and we even confirmed it on our own sequence.
+CRAM has an even better lossless compression of sequences than uBAM, and we even confirmed it on our own sequence.

 ```bash